mmsaki/whale_portfolio/README.md

     * Outperforms
     * Underperforms
     * Equally perfroms
-        * if the portfolio doesn't meet the criteria it will print `sorry, you are not eligible to be compete with the whales.`
+        * if the portfolio doesn't meet the criteria it will print `sorry, you are not eligible to compete with the whales.`

 ---